firangizg/filmify/README.md

 Filmify is a web application that suggests users movies to watch based on their recent Spotify listening history, gathering data from user's top genres, artists and tracks.

 ## Accessing the application

+The frontend of the application is currently hosted  [here](https://mango-rock-0c2ad6d0f.4.azurestaticapps.net/)

-The app is currently being hosted on Microsoft Azure at [filmify.azurewebsites.net](https://filmify.azurewebsites.net/) however it needs further refinement to be accessed for production.
+The backend is currently being hosted on Microsoft Azure at [filmify.azurewebsites.net](https://filmify.azurewebsites.net/) however it needs further refinement to be accessed for production.

 ## Running the application locally
 1. Clone the repository